 Colin Michie, chairman of the Royal College of Paediatrics and Child Health’s Nutrition Committee As a paediatrician I have developed clinical and research expertise in the areas of infectious diseases, nutrition, haematology, gastroenterology and child protection.
 These comprise part of my daily practice in a busy district general Hospital service.
 I have experience in peer review, report editing and adjudication in several environments.
 I provide expert reports for legal, administrative, charitable and commercial authorities.

 Community pharmacists are repeatedly asked for recommendations to reduce the risk of catching a cold.
-The advertising of novel products such as nasal sprays, gargles, face masks and a plethora of potential protective botanical products can confuse as to what really might be useful and appropriate.
+The advertising of novel products such as nasal sprays, gargles, face masks and a plethora of potential protective botanical products can cause confusion about what really might be useful and appropriate.
 A recent publication in The BMJ

 Recent blog posts

 How did our desire to consume sugary foods come about and what public health measures are needed to reduce this excessive consumption?